Patient Guide to Clinical Trials

-Doctors at Seattle Cancer Care Alliance (SCCA) treat people with cancer, cancer-related illness, and certain noncancerous blood, bone marrow, autoimmune, and other conditions; they also conduct research at SCCA’s founding organizations—Fred Hutch, UW Medicine, and Seattle Children’s.
+Doctors at Seattle Cancer Care Alliance (SCCA) treat people with cancer, cancer-related illness, and certain noncancerous blood, bone marrow, autoimmune, and other conditions; they also conduct research at SCCA’s founding organizations—Fred Hutchinson Cancer Research Center, UW Medicine, and Seattle Children’s.

 At SCCA, our patients may have access to new or innovative treatments available only through clinical studies (also called clinical trials), which may not be offered at other clinics or treatment centers.
 This section is written for patients and their families and friends who want more information about this important option.
 For many of the conditions we treat, the best treatment option may be found in a clinical study.

 We encourage all patients to consider participating in clinical studies that are suited to their circumstances.

 Clinical studies are essential to disease research and are a key component of SCCA’s mission to translate scientific discoveries into prevention, diagnosis, treatment, and cure for cancer and all the conditions we treat.
 Without clinical studies, new interventions could not be approved.

 Every advance in cancer treatment in recent years has come out of clinical studies.
 Take just one important example: Bone marrow transplantation, among the most significant medical advances of the 20th century, was developed by researchers at Fred Hutch.
 Now used to treat many kinds of cancers and noncancerous blood disorders, this life-saving treatment would not exist without patients who were willing to participate in clinical studies.